tjohn327/raspberry_pi_ups/README.md

 * [EasyEda Project](https://easyeda.com/tjohn327/ups-for-raspberry-pi)

-## Setting up Raspberry Pi for use with the ups
+## Setting up Raspberry Pi for use with the UPS

 ### Enable I2C and install smbus